Elected Tax Collector

 The Tax Collector is elected to this position for a 4-year term.
 The Tax Collector's powers, duties and liabilities are established by the Second Class Township Code.
 The Tax Collector is required to be bonded and is responsible to maintain the records, provide duplicate tax bills, verify payments and account information, and provide a receipt of payment.

-The Tax Collector collects the county / municpal tax commonly known as the "Spring Tax" and the Street Light User Fee for specific developments in the township.
+The Tax Collector collects the county / municipal tax commonly known as the "Spring Tax" and the Street Light User Fee for specific developments in the township.

-The county / municipal tax you owe depends on the millage rate and the assessed value of your property, including buildings.
+Real Estate Taxes The county / municipal tax you owe depends on the millage rate and the assessed value of your property, including buildings.
 The Lancaster County Property Assessment Office determines the assessed value for each property.
 If you have any questions about the assessed value you may contact them at 717-299-8381.
-The current millage for Lancaster County is 3.735 and the mileage for Rapho Township is 1.75 for a total of 5.485.
-In order to determine the amount of your taxes, multiply your assessed value by .005485.
-For example, if your assessed property value is 100,000, multiply 100,000 by .005485 and your tax base amount would be $548.50.
+The current millage for Lancaster County is 2.9110 and the millage for Rapho Township is 1.5 for a total of 4.411.
+In order to determine the amount of your taxes, multiply your assessed value by .004411.
+For example, if your assessed property value is 100,000, multiply 100,000 by .004411 and your tax base amount would be $441.10.

 If a paid receipt is needed, please send a self-addressed, stamped envelope along with your payment.
 If a receipt for a previous year is needed for tax rebate purposes, a self-addressed stamped envelope will need to be mailed to the tax collector in order to receive your proof of payment.
 You may also pick up a receipt at the office only during tax hours.